 - Pour this mixture back into the pan with the rest of the cream and mix quickly so all is combined.

-- Leave to coo,l and then chill the mixture for at least two hours to allow it to solidify.
+- Leave the custard to cool.
+Then chill the mixture for at least two hours to allow it to solidify.

 Make the Pastry